Zippybyte/chatroom/README.md

   #### templates
   - ###### lobby.html

-  You can create a room by inputting a word, name, or just random words.
+  You can create a room by inputting a word, name, or just random characters.
   People can then connect to that room by putting in that same name or connect via a link.

   - ###### username.html